commercetools/merchant-center-application-kit/.changeset/slimy-squids-sleep.md

 '@commercetools-frontend/create-mc-app': minor
 ---

-Support new CLI options `--package-manager` and `--package-manager-version`.
+Support new CLI options `--package-manager`.
 This is useful to explicitly configure the template with the package manager of you choice.

 For backwards compatibility, Yarn will be automatically used if available if the `--package-manager` option is not provided.